jordanichristian/und-atsc-python/README.md

 ### Python Installation
 #### Windows
-Open the Command Prompt, and type: `python --version`
+Open the Command Prompt, and type: `python --version` or `py --version`

-If the output shows `Python 3.11.x`, move on to the JupyterLab installation, otherwise, follow the steps below to install Python 3.11.
+If the output shows `Python 3.11.x` for one of the commands typed above, move on to the JupyterLab installation, otherwise, follow the steps below to install Python 3.11.

 Install [Python 3.11 for Windows](https://www.python.org/downloads/windows/) by downloading the Windows installer (64-bit) under Python 3.11.9.